cockroachdb/docs/v21.2/ui-transactions-page.md

 ### Time interval

-By default, the Transactions page displays all transactions executed within a one-hour time interval.
-The display is cleared at the end of each interval.
-You can change the interval with the [`diagnostics.reporting.interval`](cluster-settings.html#settings) cluster setting.
+The Transactions page aggregates all transactions executed within a configured time interval.
+The default interval is one hour.
+You can change the interval with the [`diagnostics.reporting.interval`](cluster-settings.html#settings) [cluster setting](set-cluster-setting.html).
+The interval start time for each transaction fingerprint is displayed in the Interval Start Time column.

 ## Transaction Details page

-Click on a transaction fingerprint to open **Transaction Details**.
+Click a transaction fingerprint to open **Transaction Details**.

-- The **transaction fingerprint** is displayed as a list of the individual [SQL statement fingerprints](ui-statements-page.html#sql-statement-fingerprints) in the transaction.
+- The _transaction fingerprint_ is displayed as a list of the individual [SQL statement fingerprints](ui-statements-page.html#sql-statement-fingerprints) in the transaction.
-- The **mean transaction time** is the mean average time it took to execute the transaction within the last hour or specified [time interval](#time-interval).
+- The **Mean transaction time** is the mean average time it took to execute the transaction within the last hour or specified [time interval](#time-interval).
 - **Transaction resource** usage shows overall statistics about the transaction.
     - **Mean rows/bytes read** shows the mean average number of rows and bytes [read from the storage layer](architecture/life-of-a-distributed-transaction.html#reads-from-the-storage-layer) during the execution of the transaction within the last hour or specified [time interval](#time-interval).
     - **Bytes read over network** displays the amount of [data transferred over the network](architecture/reads-and-writes-overview.html) (e.g., between regions and nodes) for this transaction within the last hour or specified [time interval](#time-interval). <br><br>If this value is 0, the statement was executed on a single node.